 That last quote is the take of Steve Pond, awards-show columnist for The Wrap, who, like just about everyone else with a media credential, didn't pick Daniels.

 "Unlike most other shows, where the entire membership votes for winners, final voting in the acting categories is restricted to volunteer committees who view specific episodes and then vote," Pond said via email. "...I've been told by an Academy official that the biggest committees are about 700-800 [voters], and they can be as small as 15-20 in some categories."

 Whereas with the Oscars or the Globes, its relatively easy for the pundits to take the temperature of the voters, schmoozing with them at events and screenings around Hollywood, with the Emmys the electorate is a more elusive group and thus a lot more guess work – or wild guess work is required.

 Then there's the specific problem of calling an Emmy win for anyone or anything related to "Newsroom": Critics generally don't approve of the Aaron Sorkin HBO series.

 "Maybe the pundits were too focused on the fact that 'The Newsroom' isn't a widely celebrated show," Pond said.

 If there's one group that should identify with tunnel-visioned critics, it's everybody else on the Internet.
-On Sunday night, the Twitterverse became more unhinged than usual when "Modern Family" scored its fourth straight Comedy Series win over the likes of "Louie," "Girls," and "Veep." ("F--- you Modern Family you suck so bad," wrote one especially aggrieved poster.)
+On Sunday night, the Twitterverse became more unhinged than usual when "Modern Family" scored its fourth straight Comedy Series win over the likes of "Louie," "Girls" and "Veep." ("F--k you Modern Family you suck so bad," went one especially aggrieved poster.)

 So, maybe it's time to just relax, and embrace Sunday's weirdness.
 At least it brought pundits and Twitter together.